Jamesokay/van-gogh-app/README.md

 - Basic implementation of ImageInputModal (styling, logic for constructing grid layout dynamically)
 - Need to consider logic for fetching images inside of modal
 - Need to ensure mobile responsiveness
-- Need to implement styles/logic for selcting image and confirming selection
+- Need to implement styles/logic for selecting image and confirming selection (confirm button disabled prior to selection)
 - Need to hook up functionality for setting state of generationRequest
+- Need to implement content of other tabs (insofar as this is possible via API)

 ### To Do: